ammaraslam10/HTML-Rotating-Dice/README.md

 # HTML-Rotating-Dice

-A rorating dice that might be used in a dice based game or for some loading screen animations maybe
+A rotating dice that might be used in a dice based game or for some loading screen animations maybe

 Currently it works on click but the functions are generic enough to be used for any purpose